trma1big/wfm/README.md

  + execute _node app.js_

 # WEB INTERFACE
-by default the web interface respond on port 80 so please go to http://localhost the default username is _admin_ with password _password_ (changeIT as soon as possible). view workflow status.
+by default the web interface respond on port 80 ( view .env PORT = 80 HOST = 0.0.0.0 )  so please go to http://localhost
+the default username is _admin_ with password _password_ (changeIT as soon as possible). view workflow status.
 ![image](https://user-images.githubusercontent.com/44255116/189321073-8f1eaa5f-2b19-46a7-ad50-ce13b352474a.png)